Peter Diamondstone

 Peter Isaac Diamondstone (December 19, 1934 – August 30, 2017) was an American lawyer and socialist politician from the state of Vermont, best known as a perennial candidate and co-founder of the Liberty Union Party.
 He ran for various Vermont political offices, always unsuccessfully, in every election cycle from 1970 until 2016.

 Early life

-Diamondstone was born in the New York borough of The Bronx in 1934 and raised in the borough of Queens.
+Diamondstone was born in the New York borough of The Bronx in 1934 and raised in the borough of Queens, the son of Mildred and Jess Diamondstone.
 His father was a dentist and a socialist.
 In 1944, at the age of nine, Diamondstone got a job passing out flyers for the fourth presidential campaign of Franklin D. Roosevelt.
 He served in the U.S. Army from 1954 to 1956.

 Diamondstone received a J.D. degree from the University of Chicago Law School in 1960 and moved to Vermont in 1968, where he soon entered the political scene.

 Career

 Diamondstone, along with former U.S. Congressman William H. Meyer, Bernie Sanders (who is a current U.S. Senator), and others, founded the Liberty Union Party in 1970.
 From then until his death, he ran every two years for various political offices, never receiving more than 8% of the vote in general elections.

 While Diamondstone usually carried the Liberty Union banner in his political campaigns, he occasionally ran under other party labels and even entered Democratic and Republican primaries.
 In 2000, he was the official Democratic nominee for U.S. House of Representatives and placed a distant third, behind Bernie Sanders (running as an independent) and Republican Karen Ann Kerin.

 Diamondstone arrived late to a debate for U.S. Congress in 1980, and was told he would not be able to participate.
 He remained in the debate area and was arrested.
 He was also arrested in 1996 while attempting to participate in a debate for U.S. Congress, for which he was a candidate.
 In 2006, Diamondstone was escorted off stage and charged with disorderly conduct after cursing at students in the audience and repeatedly speaking past his allotted time during a U.S. Senate debate.

 Once a friend and political ally of Bernie Sanders, the two gradually drifted apart as Sanders transitioned into mainstream electoral politics.
 In 1984, Diamondstone passed out anti-Sanders flyers, calling him a "Quisling" and criticizing him for endorsing Democratic presidential nominee Walter Mondale.
 He did not endorse Sanders' 2016 presidential candidacy and referred to him as a war criminal for supporting the 1999 NATO bombing of Yugoslavia.